 From a DSSI perspective, Novotny says the two top priorities are enhancing efficiency and helping customers pinpoint savings opportunities.
 DSSI is using AI and algorithms to aid in rebate processing, a complex relationship between manufacturers, purchasing organizations and distributors.

-Novotny says depending on volumes and contract lengths, it may be better for customers to swap from Product A to Product B because Product B is actually a lower total cost.
+Novotny says depending on volumes and contract lengths, it may be better for healthcare customers to swap from Product A to Product B because Product B is actually a lower total cost.
 Even though the initial price might be higher, the rebates based on volume end up making it lower.
-He says when customers evaluate these types of purchasing decisions holistically, AI can look at all the variable factors that may even change on a daily basis to help determine a lower overall price point.
+He says when healthcare procurement experts evaluate these types of purchasing decisions holistically, AI can look at all the variable factors that may even change on a daily basis to help determine a lower overall price point.

 “Our tagline is always ‘Taking Cost out of Healthcare,’” Novotny says.
 “How can we find unique, novel ways to remove cost for our end users?
 AI is just one of our tools to do that.”

-Still in the early stages of the journey, Novotny anticipates there will be many future AI-related additions to help DSSI add even more innovation value in every aspect of the procurement process and help customers make more streamlined purchasing decisions.
+Still in the early stages of the journey, Novotny anticipates there will be many future AI-related additions to help DSSI add even more innovation value in every aspect of the healthcare procurement process and help customers make more streamlined purchasing decisions.